craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 Then, Target a creature that was or currently is within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Reflex.

 If you hit your target, you deal your Weapon Damage as normal.

+You may only use this feature once per turn.

 ## Hobble
 ###### REQ: 2EXP